Pokemon-Fan-Games/PokemonEssentialsGameUpdater/README_en.md

 #### Q. I don't want to use the PokéUpdater executable, but I still want to notify my users that a new version has been released.
 Is it possible to do this with the provided scripts?
 A. Yes!
 By setting variable ```FORCE_VERSION_CHECK``` to a ```true``` value and ```FORCE_UPDATE``` to a ```false``` value and keeping the Pastebin file up to date, the game will raise a message notifying the user that a new version is available but the updater executable will not be run.
 If this is the only feature required, then it is not mandatory to download and bundle the ```poke_updater.exe``` file alongside your game.
 #### Q. The in-game messages are being displayed in Spanish, are there no translations available?
 A. This is probably caused by not having the provided ```pu_locales``` file in your folder.
+If file ```pu_locales``` is missing in the game directory, all messages will be initialized to fixed spanish ones which are found in method ```pbGetPokeUpdaterText``` of class ```GameVersion.rb```.
 Please note that only those languages supported by Pokémon Essentials 16.2 are taken into account.
 Existing translations can be modified by updating the locales ```pu_locales```.
 #### Q. Will user saves be affected by the update process?
 A. No. The update process works inside the game folder and will NOT affect any other file in the user's computer.
 As saves are saved under ```C:/Users/USERNAME/SavedGames/GAME_NAME```.
 #### Q. Will you make the source code for the updated available?
 A. This is not planned at the moment.
-If a feature that you require is missing, you can [raise a feature request](https://github.com/dpertierra/PokemonEssentialsGameUpdater/issues/new).
+If a feature that you require is missing, you can [raise a feature request](https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/issues/new?assignees=&labels=&projects=&template=feature-request-english.md&title=%5BFEATURE+REQUEST%5D).
 In the future we may make the source code available but this is not a priority at the moment.